-Mr. Higgins joined the Akonni Biosystems Board in 2011 and has served as Akonni’s Chairman of the Board since 2013.
+Mr. Higgins joined the Akonni Biosystems Board in 2011 and served as Akonni’s Chairman of the Board from 2013 until the appointment of Mr. Malcolm in 2023.
 He is a member of the Board of Directors for Prosetta Biosciences, Inc., a biotech drug development company.
 Mr. Higgins also served as Prosetta’s founding President and CEO from 2003-2008.
 Before that time, Mr. Higgins was President and Chief Operating Officer of Business for Social Responsibility (BSR).
 BSR is the leading global resource for businesses seeking to improve their performance in areas of corporate social responsibility.
 Mr. Higgins served in the administration of President Carter, beginning as a senior executive at the Department of Health Education and Welfare, where he was Director of Region VII, and at HHS, as Associate Commissioner of the Social Security Administration.
 His service culminated as a presidential appointee on the White House Senior Staff, where he served as Deputy Secretary to the Cabinet.
 Mr. Higgins has served as a senior vice president of Edison International and its subsidiary, Southern California Edison, and as a Senior Vice President of Blue Cross and Blue Shield of MD.
 Earlier in his career, he was head of the health department in Portland, Oregon; founding publisher of the Portland Business Journal; co-founder and Editor in Chief of HealthWeek Publications; and a three term state representative in Iowa.
 Mr. Higgins currently serves on the boards of directors of Zen Hospice Project, C-TAC, SCAN Health Plan and The SCAN Foundation.
 He is a member of the Board of Trustees of St. Ambrose University, where he graduated cum laude in 1967.
 He is also a co-founder and chairman of the board of Amber Kinetics, an energy storage company in Union City, Ca.

 Mr. Keys serves as an Independent Financial and Operations Consultant.
 His current engagements include financial and operational oversight of a substantial real estate holdings and development company, commercial ranch and farming operations and a large investment portfolio of a number of startup and early stage companies.
 David began his career with Deloitte (one of the now Big 4 accounting firms) serving in the audit group in the Las Vegas and New York City executive offices.
 David was the Executive Vice President and CFO of American Pacific Corporation, a publicly traded chemical company for a number of years.
 Mr. Keys currently serves as Chairman of the Board and Audit Committee of RSI International Inc., a public company traded under the symbol RSY on the TSVX Exchange.
 He previously served on the Boards of Directors of two other publicly traded companies, AmFed Financial (NASDAQ) and American Pacific Corporation (NASDAQ).
 David was a member of the executive committee of the American Pacific Board of Directors.
 He was a member of the Boards of Directors of Norwest Bank of Nevada and Wells Fargo Bank of Nevada.
 Mr. Keys previously served on the Advisory Board of Directors of FM Global (formerly Factory Mutual Insurance), a leading provider of property and casualty insurance.
 He currently serves on the Board of Directors of a number of privately held companies including Prosetta Biosciences Inc. (Audit Committee Chair), Hauls Inc., Skywire Media Inc. (Chairman of the Board and Interim CEO), Walker Digital Table Systems LLC and Coast Flight Training and Management Inc. David is a Certified Public Accountant (CPA), Certified Valuation Analyst (CVA), Certified Management Accountant (CMA), Certified in Financial Forensics (CFF), Chartered Global Management Accountant (CGMA), Certified Information Technology Professional (CITP) and Certified in Financial Management (CFM).
 Mr. Keys is a member of the National Roster of Neutrals (sometimes referred to as the Commercial Panel) of the American Arbitration Association and has served as the sole arbitrator and as a member of a panel of three arbitrators on several cases in the Western United States, principally involving contract and valuation disputes.
 He received a Bachelor of Science degree in Accounting from Oklahoma State University in 1978.
 Mr. Keys joined the Akonni Biosystems Board in 2014.